evanx/rquery/README.md

 <img src="https://evanx.github.io/images/rquery/rquery030-help.png">
 <hr>

-where the following "help" is available:
+where besides this README, the following "help" is available:
-- https://demo.redishub.com/routes - shows all the "routes"
+- https://demo.webserva.com/routes - shows all the routes/endpoints
-- https://demo.redishub.com/help - currently redirects to this `README.md`

 Notes about this demo:
 - automatically expires keys after an idle duration of 3 minutes.